UTILITY WORKERS NEVER ASK TO COME INTO YOUR HOUSE!

-Garland Water Utilities has begun a multi-year capital improvement program to replace aging water meters throughout the city.
-Water customers may see the city’s meter contractor, Compass Metering Solutions, working between the street and sidewalks installing the new water meters.
+The Texas Water Development Board (TWDB) is the administering agency.
+This project is partly funded by the Clean Water State Revolving Fund (CWSRF) and provides for the phased replacement and upgrades to existing radio read water meters.
+Garland Water Utilities customers may see the city’s meter contractor, Compass Metering Solutions, working between the street and sidewalks installing the new water meters.
 Scheduling of these replacements will be by meter read or billing cycle routes.
 The city reads water meters Monday – Friday, every week.
 The city is divided into 20 sections, one for each business day of the month.
-See map to find your billing cycle route.
-Crews are currently working in routes 3 and 14..
+See map to find your billing cycle.
+Crews are currently working in cycles 5 and 16.
 Meters will be replaced for all customer types such as residential, commercial, industrial, etc. For questions or concerns, please visit GarlandWater.com or call water operations at 972 205-3210.

 Annual Smoke Testing for Wastewater Pipes